“But you have to do maths!” I insisted. Isn’t it an essential of education?

 I think children need to see a reason why they should learn something in order to be successful.
 They might simply enjoy what they are learning or they could decide the subject is worth learning: it may prove useful.
 I don’t feel that the higher levels of maths are necessarily essential for a child to learn.
 I think back to my own maths days.
 I did advanced maths and I used some of it at university because I studied a Bachelor of Science.
 But most of it I have forgotten.
 I just don’t need that level of skill.
 Was it a waste of time learning so much maths?
 For me, I think the answer is no. I enjoyed learning maths.
 That reason alone justified me doing the course.

 My three older children have not suffered because they dropped out of their maths courses.
-They all went on to study at university level and none of them are disadvantaged.
+They all went on to study at university level and none of them is disadvantaged.

 Imogen was successful in completing her goal because she wanted to do the course.
 She decided for herself she needed advanced maths, and she actually enjoyed working with John who made maths interesting for her.